Course Outline

 - Overview of Ansible architecture and core concepts

-- Execution of ad hoc commands and creation of simple playbooks
+- Execution of ad hoc commands and creation of simple playbooks for government tasks

 Writing Robust Playbooks for Government Operations

-- Ensuring idempotence and effective error handling
+- Ensuring idempotence and implementing error handling in government systems

 Roles, Collections, and Project Structure for Government Projects